Pay just $7.50 for postage

 In a flat-bottomed bowl or pan, whisk together dry ingredients.
 Form a well in the center and gradually pour in gluten-free beer, whisking it in until a thin batter is formed.
 Add beer slowly, so that you add only enough to make this thin batter.

 Pour enough oil into a large skillet to cover the bottom of the skillet.
-Heat to medium-high.
+Heat to medium-high (if you have a thermometer, oil should be 350F).

 Wash and cut the fillets on an angle so that each piece is roughly 4 ounces in size.
 Dredge each fillet through the flour, then into the batter bowl, covering each side well.

-Lay each battered fillet in the hot oil (be careful of oil splatters!) and fry each side for 5 minutes or so, until crispy and lightly browned.
+Lay each battered fillet in the hot oil (be careful of oil splatters!) and fry for 5 minutes or so, flipping half-way through, until crispy and lightly browned.
 Peak inside the middles of the pieces before removing from heat to be sure they are fully cooked.
 Fish should be 145°F when done.

 Serve warm with gluten free tartar sauce, ketchup or plain.